input-output-hk/cardano-sl/docs/configuration.md

 * Read about [VSS certificates](https://cardanodocs.com/technical/pvss/#vss-certificate).
 * You need to know the difference between
   [balance and stake](https://cardanodocs.com/cardano/balance-and-stake/).
 * You need to know about AVVM.
-I don't know if it's described somewhere, so briefly: there was vending process after which we have a map from AVVM address (32 bytes, base64url encoded) to an integer number (amount of ADA).
+In short: there was vending process after which we have a map from AVVM address (32 bytes, base64url encoded) to an integer number (amount of ADA).
 AVVM addresses can be converted to Cardano-SL addresses and initially each address has this amount of ADA (as balance, not stake).
 * [Bootstrap era and stake locking](https://cardanodocs.com/timeline/bootstrap/).
 * SSC is Shared Seed Computation, it's performed by rich nodes (with big stake) to agree upon the seed which will be used for leaders